-6 Before the beginning of the cycle, M128 or FUNCTION TCPM must be switched off.
-As with Cycles 451 and 452, Cycle 453 ends with active 3D-ROT in automatic mode, matching the position of the rotary axes.
-Position the calibration sphere on the machine table so that there can be no collisions during the measuring process.
-Before defining the cycle, you must set the preset to the center of the calibration sphere and activate it, or set input parameter Q431 to 1 or 3, respectively.
-If machine parameter mStrobeRotAxPos (no. 204803) is not equal to -1 (M function positions the rotary axes), only start a measurement if all rotary axes are at 0°.
-For the positioning feed rate when moving to the probing height in the touch probe axis, the control uses the value from cycle parameter Q253 or the FMAX value from the touch probe table, whichever is smaller.
-The control always moves the rotary axes at positioning feed rate Q253 , while probe monitoring is inactive.
-The control ignores cycle definition data that applies to inactive axes.
-For angle optimization, the machine manufacturer must change the configuration correspondingly.
-A correction in the machine datum (Q406=3) is only possible if superimposed rotary axes on the spindle head side or table side are measured.
-Compensation of the angle is only possible with option #52 KinematicsComp .
+In every probing process the control first measures the radius of the calibration sphere.
+If the measured sphere radius differs from the entered sphere radius b more than the value you have defined in the optional maxDevCalBall machine parameter (no. 204802), the control displays an error message and ends the measurement. у)Е )E This cycle can only be executed in the FUNCTION MOD MILL machining mode.
+Before the beginning of the cycle, M128 or FUNCTION TCPM must be switched off.
+As with Cycles 451 and 452, Cycle 453 ends with active 3D-ROT in automatic mode, matching the position of t rotary axes. /e he Position the calibration sphere on the machine table so that there can be no collisions during the measuring process.)
+Before defining the cycle, you must set the preset to the center of the calibration sphere and activate it, or s input parameter Q431 to 1 or 3, respectively. set For the positioning feed rate when moving to the probing height in the touch probe axis, the control use the value from cycle parameter Q253 or the FMAX value from the touch probe table, whichever is smaller The control always moves the rotary axes at positionin feed rate Q253 , while probe monitoring is inactive. s Ig The control ignores cycle definition data that applies to inactive axes.)
+For angle optimization, the machine manufacturer mus adapt the configuration correspondingly. st A correction in the machine datum (Q406 =3) is only possible if superimposed rotary axes on the spindle head side or table side are measured.
+Angle compensation is only possible with option 52 KinematicsComp .

-If the kinematics data determined in Optimize mode exceed the permissible limit (maxModification), the control displays a warning.
+If the kinematics data determined in Optimize mode exceed the permissible limit (maxModification no. 204801), the control displays a warning.
 Then you have to confirm acceptance of the determined values by pressing NC start.